kumar-github/tutorial-resources/externalized-configuration-README.md

 ![app details endpoint on browser before setting env variables](https://github.com/user-attachments/assets/d2d947ff-514c-443b-96a2-7c07a155ac3a)

 > [!NOTE]
-> The application injects the properties from the `application.properties` file from inside the jar and starts on port
+> The application injects the properties from the `application.properties` file from inside the jar.
-> 8081.
-The values for other properties also picked up from the same `application.properties` file (inside the jar).
+> The application starts on port 8081 and the values for other properties also picked up from the same
+> `application.properties` file (inside the jar).

 Set the environment variables as per your OS.